SaaS Keyword Research To Rank Higher in the SERPs

 Apart from targeting “head terms” or “money terms”, make sure you also add long-tail keyword variants.

 Enter any of these keywords in Google search, but don’t enter, just let Autosuggest work its magic.
 It will display a number of keyword variants for your search.

 For more suggestions you can also use Keywordtool.io or Ahrefs, all you need to do is add these keywords in the Keyword Explorer (in case of Ahrefs) and a list of keyword variants, related questions, etc will be generated at the bottom of the page.

-Have you ever tried a voice search for your keywords?
-Try to search your business and your competitors as your customer would – with a voice search.
+To get started with this, try to search your business and your competitors as your customer would – with a voice search.
 Consider:

-Understand searcher’s intent and craft content that includes answers to questions your target audience might have.
+Understand searchers’ intent and craft content that includes answers to questions your target audience might have.

-Identify “Money” Keywords or keywords that will help you generate leads.
+Search for “Money” Keywords or keywords that will help you generate leads.
 These are generally high volume, high competition keywords that depict what you offer, either at a topic or category level.

 Take the term “CRM Software” which is considered as a “Money” or Bottom-of-the-funnel keyword, so if you own a CRM software, include the below-mentioned keywords in your content and try to answer as many questions as you can.

 You can use the keyword explorer (Ahrefs) to conduct keyword research around your products and services and identify your head terms.

 To find relevant question keywords, drop your search in Use Answer The Public to find relevant questions and then try to answer them.
 You can leverage this platform and rank for the featured snippets too.